jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 		{ pileId: $1 });
 	if (!choice)
 	{
-		return "No cards drawn.
+		return "Cards not drawn.
 Canceled by user.";
 	}
 	drawIndices = choice;
 }